subquery/documentation/docs/subquery_network/node_operators/setup/becoming-a-node-operator.md

 Once your Indexing Service is all set and running successfully, you should open the Node Operator Admin App and follow the steps to register yourself (usually this is `http://localhost:8000/` depending on your installation).
 This includes:

 - Connect your metamask
-- Register and stake your minimum required stake (currently 200,000 SQT)
+- Register and stake your minimum required stake ([see the current value](../../parameters.md))
-- Add metadata information for your network
+- Add metadata information for your node operator

 ## 4. Index or Sync a Project